guestdaniel/guestdaniel.github.io-src/content/pages/research.md

 **PI:** Kendrick Kay

 As part of my [NSF-NRT Graduate Training Program in Sensory Science Fellowship](http://catss.umn.edu/opportunities.htm), I am currently participating in a rotation in the UMN Computational Visual Neuroscience Lab.
-For my rotation, I am working on implementation and analysis of visual encoding models for a multi-session, multi-subject, high-resolution fMRI dataset currently being collected at the [Center for Magnetic Resonance Research](https://www.cmrr.umn.edu/).
+For my rotation, I am working on implementation and analysis of visual encoding models in the human thalamus for a multi-session, multi-subject, high-resolution fMRI dataset currently being collected at the [Center for Magnetic Resonance Research](https://www.cmrr.umn.edu/).
+The project focuses in particular on characterizing how the pulvinar encodes features of natural images.

 [Eriksholm Research Center][10]
 -----------------